6 Facts About Steak You Probably Didn't Know

 There are few dishes that can rival the satisfaction of biting into a perfectly cooked steak.
 But how well do you know this fine dining staple?
 Do you know where the name “steak” comes from, or which cuts are the best?
 There are many interesting tidbits that may surprise even the most seasoned meat lovers.
 In this post, we reveal some of the lesser-known facts about steak that will add an extra layer of appreciation to your next steakhouse experience.

-Six Interesting Facts About Steak
+Six Captivating Facts About Steak

 1: Steak Gets Its Name from Scandinavia